aminch/8-bit-pc-pi-compile/README.md

 After installation the following components are installed and configured:

-- **VICE (Commodore 64 Emulator):** Downloaded, built, and installed with default configuration for Pi hardware.
+- **VICE (Commodore 64 Emulator):** Downloaded, built, and installed with configuration files to support Pi 500 / Pi 400 / C64P and BMC joystick adapter used in the hardware setup listed above.
-- **Atari800 (Atari 8-bit Emulator):** Downloaded, built, and installed with default configuration for Pi hardware.
+- **Atari800 (Atari 8-bit Emulator):** Downloaded, built, and installed with configuration files to support Pi 500 / Pi 400 / C64P and BMC joystick adapter used in the hardware setup listed above.
 - **8-bit PC Menu System:** A simple shell `menu` is installed to allow easy switching between emulators and configuration options, makes it easier that from within the emulators themselves.
 - **Samba File Sharing:** A share is created at `~/share` with `disks` and `roms` subfolders for easy file management from other computers.
 - **Auto-login and Auto-start:** The system is configured to auto-login and auto-start the selected emulator on boot.